dh-trier/wlv/resources/wlv-label-docs.md

     * circular
     * ellipsoid
     * polygon
+    * free-form
     * other.

 #### sizeH
 The height of the label measured in millimeters.
 (This attribute is mandatory, but can also take the value "tbc" if the size data is not available.)

-- Status: Mandatory.
+- Status: Optional.
 - Contained by element: [physical](#physical).
-- Possible values: tbc.
+- Possible values: This element has no default values.

 #### sizeV
 The width of the label measured in millimeters.
 (This attribute is mandatory, but can also take the value "tbc" if the size data is not available.)

-- Status: Mandatory.
+- Status: Optional.
 - Contained by element: [physical](#physical).
-- Possible values: tbc.
+- Possible values: This element has no default values.

 #### textPosition
 (no data)